fdifrison/java-persistence/README.md

 ![response-time.png](./images/connections/response-time.png)

 The most demanding operation is connection acquisition.
-The JDBC driver manager acts as a factory of physical database connection; when the application asks for a new connection from the driver, a socket is opened and a TCP connection is established between the JDBC client and the database server (the DB will allocate a thread or a process).
+The JDBC driver manager acts as a factory of physical database connection; when the application asks for a new connection from the driver, a socket is opened, and a TCP connection is established between the JDBC client and the database server (the DB will allocate a thread or a process).

 ![connection-lifecycle.png](./images/connections/connection-lifecycle.png)